 A serene music tune echoes throughout the single room.
 It’s not completely silent like a library nor does it have distracting tracks blaring like a café.
 There’s only one word to describe the whole atmosphere that infiltrates you as soon as you step in: relaxing.
 For those who prefer to lay back with a book instead of working, there are two full shelves of design-related reads.

 Across from one rack of shelves is what I call the hammock area, characterised by a swing seat made of a net and a soft cushion.
-I thought it would be hard to balance on it, but it was surprisingly easy – and comfortable.
-I preferred the chairs and tables to work, but I could see the seat being super comfortable for reading and sleeping.
+I thought it would be hard to balance on, but when I tried, it was surprisingly easy – and comfortable.
+I preferred the chairs and tables to work, but I could see the swing seat being superb for reading and sleeping.
 Coupled with the gentle music, it’d be easy to fall into a nap that, if you’re not careful, could last until closing time.

 Next, you can choose your drug.
 Included in Still House’s full-day stay is two cups of coffee or tea.
 There is a counter at the inner end of the main room where the owner brews you a cuppa.
 If you feel like reading a more current listings magazine about Hong Kong instead of a general design book, there are free copies of HK Magazine – where I have previously worked at, by the way – lying around.